deedevopsguy/hello-world-bm/README.md

 Deploying a "Hello World" Application on Bare Metal

-This project demonstrates how to deploy a simple "Hello World" application on AWS using a containerised approach.
+This project demonstrates how to deploy a simple "Hello World" application on Bare Metal using a containerised approach.
 The application is built using Python and Flask, and is containerised using Docker.

 Prerequisites